Ansel Elgort: Personal life

 On his 21st birthday, Elgort asked friends, family, and fans to donate to the Thirst Project.
 In April 2020, he posted a nude photograph of himself on social media as part of a fundraising effort to feed those affected by COVID-19.

-In June 2020, a woman on Twitter accused Elgort of sexually assaulting her in 2014, when she was 17 and he was 20.
-He denied the allegation in an Instagram post, saying that he and the woman had had a "brief, legal and entirely consensual relationship".
-The Twitter account @evenmoremohr accused Elgort of sending them unsolicited "dick pics" in 2014, when the account owner was 14.
-They later deleted their tweet.
+In June 2020, a woman known as Gabby on Twitter accused Elgort of sexually assaulting her in 2014, when she was 17 and he was 20.
+Following the post, three other women alleged that he had solicited them via DM when they were between the ages of 14 and 16, and another post by a French-speaking user, made in April 2020, circulated showing alleged screenshots of him soliciting her when she was 15 and he was 21.
+He denied the allegation by Gabby in an Instagram post, saying that he and the woman had had a "brief, legal and entirely consensual relationship".

+In 2022, Elgort split from Violetta Komyshan, his girlfriend of 10 years he had been with since high school.